FrankDocu/Lichess-Development-Onboarding/Write-and-publish-blog-posts.md

 - `Add to release`
 - Go to https://lichess.org/blog?ref=wcc1 where you replace "wcc1" with your release name.

+The second time, don't make a new release, but reuse the existing one.

 4. Publish the blog post
 ------------------------